serverless-components/aws-lambda/README.md

 $ cd aws-lambda-starter
 ```

 This will also create an empty `.env` file.
-Open that `.env` file and can add in your AWS credentials:
+Open that `.env` file and add in your AWS credentials:

 ```
 # .env